pinskylab/how_we_work/phd_guide.md

 		- Note: Peng and Leek are collaborators, both at Johns Hopkins.
 They additionally teach the below but Rae Winfree has not found out more on these courses:
 			- R programming
 			- Getting and cleaning data
-	- Michigan State University Kellogg Biological Station
-		- Jennifer Hoey enjoyed them.
-Not offered every year?
-		- Part of CIC (Committee on Institutional Cooperation), so Rutgers students get an "in"

 ## Funding ideas
 - Travel funding